Hobson's choice: Common law

 In Immigration and Naturalization Service v.
 Chadha (1983), Justice Byron White dissented and classified the majority's decision to strike down the "one-house veto" as unconstitutional as leaving Congress with a Hobson's choice.
 Congress may choose between "refrain[ing] from delegating the necessary authority, leaving itself with a hopeless task of writing laws with the requisite specificity to cover endless special circumstances across the entire policy landscape, or in the alternative, to abdicate its law-making function to the executive branch and independent agency".

 In Philadelphia v.
-New Jersey, 437 U.S. 617 (1978), the majority opinion ruled that a New Jersey law which prohibited the importation of solid or liquid waste from other states into New Jersey was unconstitutional based on the Commerce Clause.
+New Jersey, 437 U.S. 617 (1978), the majority opinion ruled that a New Jersey law prohibiting the importation of solid or liquid waste from other states into New Jersey was unconstitutional based on the Commerce Clause.
 The majority reasoned that New Jersey cannot discriminate between the intrastate waste and the interstate waste without due justification.
 In dissent, Justice Rehnquist stated:

 [According to the Court,] New Jersey must either prohibit all landfill operations, leaving itself to cast about for a presently non-existent solution to the serious problem of disposing of the waste generated within its own borders, or it must accept waste from every portion of the United States, thereby multiplying the health and safety problems which would result if it dealt only with such wastes generated within the State.
 Because past precedents establish that the Commerce Clause does not present appellees with such a Hobson's choice, I dissent.